 Medical research has theorized there are conditions present in the brain causing schizophrenia.
 Some research suggests that there are abnormalities similar to Alzheimer’s disease or dementia.
 The cause of these problems is still unknown; they could be a result of the disorder rather than a precipitating cause.
 However, genetics is theorized to play a role.
 Another variable is drug abuse.
 Many illicit drugs produce the same symptoms as schizophrenia.
 It is possible these drugs leave permanent brain dysfunction and lead to problems with thinking and perception.

 As with all mental health issues, schizophrenia might have several causes that are unique to each person.
 Although symptoms may be the same, the causes can differ.
 That is why it is important not to pigeonhole people with the diagnosis into “spiritual” or “physical” categories.
-Furthermore, while some patients may be guilty of malingering (faking or exaggerating their symptoms), that does not mean the problem is not very real for others.

 Although the Bible does not specifically address brain or psychological problems, it does refer to people being healed of all types of maladies.
 The Lord works not only through miracles, but also through medications, surgeries, counseling, and environmental changes.
 He does not want anyone to remain in hopeless suffering, and He calls all to come to Him with their burdens to find life (Matthew 11:28-30).
 The Lord also calls His children to extend love and the gospel to those who hurt, especially those who are the most vulnerable (James 2:1-4).
 The Bible says anyone who calls upon the name of the Lord shall be saved (Romans 10:13).
 Those who suffer with schizophrenia can have hope in Jesus for life more abundant (John 10:9-11).
 The Lord can use all things for their good.